HymEric/Self-Reminds-summary-about-daily-works/homeworks/waste_classification.md

 ## This is a homework in Artificial intelligence to sort garbage.

-### Most important: data balance and data pre-processing and the proper model!
+### Most important: first, data balance and data pre-processing, second the proper model!

 ### Condition
 - Data: